Organic ChemistryHow It Works

 ⚙️ Why Cracking Always Produces At Least One Alkene

 Cracking is a thermal decomposition reaction — large hydrocarbon molecules are broken apart using heat energy.
-When a C-C bond breaks, each carbon atom that was in the middle of the chain gains a free electron.
-These unpaired electrons form new double bonds between adjacent carbons, creating alkenes.
+When a C-C bond breaks, the carbon atoms at the breaking point can form new double bonds with adjacent carbons, creating the C=C double bond that makes alkenes.

 The atom conservation rule: The total number of carbon and hydrogen atoms on both sides of the cracking equation must be equal.
 This is a key check for any cracking calculation.